 For his time4chem, Antoine Buchard discusses his experience at the 2016 edition of the meeting of inorganic chemists recently appointed (MICRA)

 Thanks to the generous support of the RSC Dalton Division (small grant scheme), as well as additional sponsorship from the National Crystallography Service and industrial exhibitors (Advion, Asynt, Alvatek, Buchi, Fisher Scientific, GPE Scientific, MBraun, Strem UK), the entrance fee could be maintained under the historical and symbolic £100.
-All participants engaged very well with the program and lively discussions often quickly developed further during the coffee and lunch breaks.
+All participants engaged very well with the programme and lively discussions often quickly developed further during the coffee and lunch breaks.
 The surrounding social activities (like the welcome BBQ on campus and conference dinners at the Turtle Bay in Bath and at the Old Crown inn in Kelston) were all very well attended.
 As a result of MICRA, several collaborations have been initiated and invitations to give research seminars all over the UK were also exchanged.
 MICRA 2016 was a huge success which brought together and strengthened the whole community of inorganic chemists (regardless of experience).
-The next edition of MICRA will take place in 2018 and will be organised by Drs T. Easun and R. Melen from Cardiff University.
+The next edition of MICRA will take place in 2018 and will be organised by Drs T Easun and R Melen from Cardiff University.

 Our Scientific Meetings Grant provides support your scientific meeting, including (but not limited to) scientifically enhancing your own existing meetings (international speaker expenses, for example) or fully supporting a "no frills" research meeting or workshop.
 Find out more and apply for a grant.